anusii/podnotes/exercises/Ex3_ShareNote.md

 ![Recipient POD - Shared Notes List showing r note](../assets/images/recipient_shared_notes_read.png)

+They have been granted `Read` permission, hence they can open and read the note

-They can read the note, however they do not have edit permission, hence they do not see an edit button from the note view.
+However they do not have write permission, hence they do not see an `Edit` button in the note view.

+Similarly, they have not been granted control permission and consequently do not see an `Share` button in the note view.

 ![Recipient POD - Inside the shared r note](../assets/images/recipient_shared_read_only_note.png)

-## Test granting read and write access
+## Granting read and write access

 **These actions are by you**